Frequently Asked Questions relating to Commission Arrangements

 On the 11 January 2024 the Financial Conduct Authority (FCA) announced their intention to review historical motor finance Discretionary Commission Arrangements (DCA) across the motor finance industry.
 This included the FCA originally implementing a 37 week ‘pause’ to the requirement for firms to respond to such complaints within 8 weeks, to allow the outcome of their review to be taken into account.

 On 24 September 2024, the FCA announced their review was taking longer than anticipated and therefore extended the ‘pause’ relating to DCA complaints until 4th December 2025.
-They also stated they intend to provide an update to their review in May 2025.

 As a result of the ‘pause’ relating to both DCA and non-DCA commission related complaints, if you choose to raise a complaint with your lender you will have more time than usual to refer these complaints to the Financial Ombudsman Service (FOS) if a final response is issued.
 Instead of the usual 6 months deadline, you will have until 29 July 2026, or 15 months from the date of the final response letter, whichever is later.